PierreVaut/stockprof/README.md

 # Deployment
 * See (https://stocks-carb11.herokuapp.com/)
-Frre dyno can need up to 45 sec. to start up
+Free Heroku dyno can need up to 45 sec. to start up